t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### Optimistic updates

 Optimistic updates are when we update the UI before the API call has finished.
-This gives the user a better experience, because they don't have to wait for the API call to finish before they can see the result of their action.
+This gives the user a better experience, because they don't have to wait for the API call to finish before the UI reflects the result of their action.
+However, apps that value data correctness highly should avoid optimistic updates as they are not a "true" representation of backend state.
 You can read more on the [React Query docs](https://tanstack.com/query/v4/docs/guides/optimistic-updates).

 ```tsx
 const MyComponent = () => {